tasxatzial/search-engine-trec-fair-ranking-19/README.md

 themis is a search engine for scientific articles.

-It was built to index and query the collection of documents from the [TREC 2019 Fair Ranking Track](https://fair-trec.github.io/2019/).
+It was built to index and query the collection of documents from the [TREC Fair Ranking Track](https://fair-trec.github.io/).
 The entire collection consists of ~47 million articles, total size ~108GB.
-A small sample can be found in [sample-S2-records](scripts/sample-S2-records).
 The collection indexed was the one released on 2019-01-31.

-Other versions may or may not work with this engine and may require few modifications.
+Other versions may or may not work with this engine and may require a few modifications.

 ## Features